ryanve/aaronirwin.com/reviews.md

 # Reviews

 ## _(after)_

 #### New York City Jazz Record
 > Irwin’s music, like poetry, achieves its depth and complexity through the allusion and connotation, pointing a finger towards the great ineffable unknown.

+#### Jazzwise Magazine
+>Thoughtful and full of surprises

 #### Textura
 > The confident-yet-relaxed and open-eared vibe of the performances speaks to the comfort level the trio has reached after playing together for a while, and Irwin's ninth album impresses for its originality, audacity, and imagination and for its adroit wedding of poetry and music.

+#### Clarinet and Saxophone Magazine
+> Irwin’s soft, evocative tone on alto has a moving and lyrical effect.
+There is an intimacy to his sound (both here on alto and elsewhere on bass clarinet), as if he is beside you in a whispered private conversation.

+#### Clarinet and Saxophone Magazine
+> It is a music of contrast, ambiguity, fearlessness, lyricism, and beauty; produced by three musicians with sympathetic yet contrasting approaches.
+It is therefore a perfect response to the chosen poetry.

+#### Jazz Trail
+>The music in (after) is well played…give it a try, especially if you’re into American music or curious about how the trio explores the expressive parallels between poetry and music.

+####  Tinnitist
+> The groundbreaking N.Y.C. sax outlier reinvents jazz poetry with his daring, dynamic fusion of spoken-word passages & sharply stylized, artfully arranged compositions.

+#### Tweet Speak Poetry
+> _(after)_ blends and weaves poetry and music…demonstrating how music can be utilized to interpret and expand poetry, and how poetry can be utilized to illustrate music.
+Weaving the two together is something of an art form in itself.

 ## A Room Forever